MaxMcD05/DC-Bot-New/README.md

 Here is a source that helped me with fetch: https://learnwithparam.com/blog/how-to-handle-fetch-errors/

 The most challenging part of this project is definately interpreting the API and trying to make my code work for its api.

+I definetly recommend looking into the api I used: https://github.com/matheuss/google-translate-api where I installed the following into the shell: npm install --save google-translate-api